AlexeyMatveev686/office-js-api/Word/ApiChart/Methods/ApplyChartStyle.md

 ## Example

-This example shows how to apply a styhe for chart.
+This example shows how to apply a style for chart.

 ```javascript
 builder.CreateFile("docx");